isabella232/sfcc-helpcenter/README.md

-# Akeneo connector for SFCC help center
+# Akeneo Connector for SFCC help center
-This repository holds the sources of the Akeneo connector for SFCC help center, made by hand with love.
+This repository holds the sources of the Akeneo Connector for SFCC help center, made by hand with love.

 **Install/preview the help center**